 McNellie’s Public House for an Irish Pub with over 300 beers.

-Nic’s Place Diner and Lounge for a Nic’s Burger with a handcrafted cocktail served in our speakeasy basement lounge.
+Nic’s Place Diner and Lounge for a Nic’s Burger with a handcrafted cocktail served in their speakeasy basement lounge.

 O Bar for creative signature cocktails, an extensive wine list, a full dinner menu, and penthouse status in an upscale rooftop terrace bar with a great view of the city.